-In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is within the range of the relevant comparator labour market.
+In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the 75th percentile for BC School Districts with 2,001 to 4,000 FTE students.

 The Board's total compensation package for executive staff is comprised of the following elements.